Junior & Youth Requirements

 Cycling Canada recently launched their Race Clean: OWN YOUR VICTORY program that is athlete driven.
 Cycling BC has created an Anti Doping Policy outlining our stance on the matter.
 All High Performance team athletes are required to read this document.
 Once selected to the team, you will be required to sign a document outlining you’ve read and fully understand the policy and the implications it will have on your racing career.

-From 2015 it will be MANDATORY for all Cycling BC High Performance and Carded Athletes to take the CCES Online Modules related to Anti-Doping.
+From 2015 it will be MANDATORY for all Cycling BC High Performance Athletes to take the CCES Online Modules related to Anti-Doping.
 Begin the sign in/sign up process here if you wish to get started now.
-Please make sure that all certificates are forwarded on to Tara.
+Please make sure that all certificates are forwarded on to the High Performance Manager.

 Other Anti-Doping Resources: